libssh2/libssh2/docs/libssh2_poll_channel_read.md

 # DESCRIPTION

 This function is deprecated.
-Do note use.
+Do not use.

 *libssh2_poll_channel_read(3)* checks to see if data is available in the *channel*'s read buffer.
 No attempt is made with this method to see if